Tor putitora

+This omnivorous species is generally found near the surface in water that ranges from 13–30 C.

+It is a popular gamefish, once believed to be the largest species of mahseer, and can reach up to 2.75 m in length and 54 kg in weight, though most caught today are far smaller.

-Its caudal, pelvic, and anal fins show tint of reddish-golden colour.
+Its caudal, pelvic, and anal fins show a reddish-golden tint.
 While the body above its lateral line is generally golden in colour at adulthood, the gold colour might be absent in young specimens.

 Hamilton's original description says "The head is blunt, oval, small, and smooth".
 He goes on to say "The mouth is small" and "the lateral line is scarcely distinguishable".
 However, the largest head of any mahseer species, with a large mouth and prominent lateral line stripe, are features considered to be important in the correct identification of this species.
-A cavefish species found in Meghalaya in India is likely derived from this species.

-The Himalayan Golden Mahaseer is the National fish of Pakistan..
-It is also the state fish of the states of Arunachal Pradesh, Himachal Pradesh, Uttarakhand, Madhyapradesh and the UT of Jammu and Kashmir.
+The golden mahaseer is the National fish of Pakistan.
+It is also the state fish of the states of Arunachal Pradesh, Himachal Pradesh, Uttarakhand, Odisha and the UT of Jammu and Kashmir.